rhasspy/rhasspy/docs/speech-to-text.md

 If you just want to use Rhasspy for general speech to text, you can set `speech_to_text.kaldi.open_transcription` to `true` in your profile.
 This will use the included general language model (much slower) and ignore any custom voice commands you've specified.

-### Silence Detection

-See [silence detection settings](#silence-detection) to adjust how Rhasspy detects the start and stop of voice commands.

 Implemented by [rhasspy-asr-kaldi-hermes](https://github.com/rhasspy/rhasspy-asr-kaldi-hermes)

 ## DeepSpeech